davidmytton/home/content/blog/2019-11-06-best-note-apps/index.md

 in-app calendar, you can auto-create notes from your linked calendar events, create deeplinks into a note.

+The table functionality recently got a boost, but it's still limited compared to the advanced databases in Notion (which I use to manage [Console](https://console.dev)).
+I expect this will continue to get better, though.

 All of this comes together for a really great experience on the Mac.
 They also have an iOS version which has lots of similar touches optimised for mobile.
 Plus a web version!
 Feature parity is not quite there with the desktop or mobile